Chevrolet Camaro (fourth generation): 1993

-Z28
+Z/28

-The high performance Z28 model came with rectangular dual exhaust tips to distinguish it from the base models.
-The Z28 featured the 5.7 L OHV LT1 V8 engine having a power output of 275 hp and 325 lbft of torque that had been introduced on the Corvette one year earlier.
+The high performance Z/28 model came with rectangular dual exhaust tips to distinguish it from the base models.
+The Z/28 featured the 5.7 L OHV LT1 V8 engine having a power output of 275 hp and 325 lbft of torque that had been introduced on the Corvette one year earlier.
 The V8 engine came standard with a 4-speed (4L60) automatic transmission, although the Borg-Warner T56 6-speed manual transmission was a no cost option.
-In 1993, the Camaro Z28 was selected as the official pace car for the Indianapolis 500.
-A special "pace car edition" trim was introduced in the same year and featured "Indy 500" lettering on black and white body color scheme with multicolored pinstriping and white painted wheels.
+In 1993, the Camaro Z/28 was selected as the official pace car for the Indianapolis 500.
+A special "pace car edition" trim was introduced in the same year and featured 'Indy 500' lettering on black and white body color scheme with multicolored pinstriping and white painted wheels.
 645 units were made.